 Co-operatives have existed, in one form or another, for centuries.
 Found across industries, and in big and small places all around the world, co-ops are everywhere.
 The versatility of the model is impressive and effective.
-But we’ve encountered a few common misconceptions that limit innovation with the business model in western Canada.
+But we’ve encountered a few common co-op myths that limit innovation with the business model in western Canada.

 ‘I participated in a co-op in university and got to work for a great company’